top of page

 Audit Risk and How to Protect Yourself

-Supplements could be a higher scrutiny category for HSA audits.
+Supplements could be a higher scrutiny category for IRS audits of HSA distributions.

 Protect yourself by: